Youth Enhanced Support Service (YESS)

 The service engages with the ‘missing middle’, those who require a more intensive service than SWSPHN youth mental health primary care services are funded to provide, but who also do not meet the state funded tertiary mental health service criteria.
 Therefore, YESS-SWS will work closely with headspace centres in Liverpool, Bankstown and Campbelltown, ReFrame in Wollondilly and Wingecarribee and SWSLHD mental health services.

-The program will support young people across their mental health and psychosocial needs through psychological therapies, service navigation and peer support, delivered in an evidence based, best practice approach.
+The program supports young people across their mental health and psychosocial needs through psychological therapies, service navigation and peer support, delivered in an evidence based, best practice approach.

 YESS-SWS is a free service for people who meet the following criteria:

-To access the program, download and complete the referral form and email to email@example.com or Fax to 02 8820 0737.
+To access the program, download and complete the referral form and email to email@example.com.
 The referring agent will be contacted within 3 days from when the referral is received to discuss the next steps.